Essence of CDN: Benefits, Implementation, Meaning & Best Providers

 Many commercial CDNs provide usage reports.
 These reports can supplement your own website analytics and, in some cases, provide a better understanding of video views and downloads.
 In other words, you know where every penny of your money is going, and you can use the analytics to improve your statistics.
 With analytical information, you can discover trends that can lead to sales.

-A global CDN will reduce costs of a website because you don’t have to pay for expensive foreign hosting.
+A global CDN is oftentimes described as a great way to reduce headless costs.
+And that's true because you don't have to pay for expensive foreign hosting.
 This is perfect for small web businesses on a tight budget.
 Also, as we mentioned, Internet traffic is not placed on a single backbone but is distributed to servers to spread the load evenly.
-As a result, you can reduce the “delivery costs” of content.
+As a result, you can reduce the "delivery costs" of content.

 Now when you already know what a Content Delivery Network is and what benefits are, it’s time to choose the most suitable solution.
 Let’s take a look at the tools available on the market and whether they match your expectations and needs.
 Our focus will be on their pros and cons to make your choice easier.